AerianaNC/Conferences/BostonCodeCamp/bzAzureBot/readme.md

-Let's investigate some of the other available items in the menu that you may use for future development.

-## 3. Deploy Azure Echo Bot to Skype
+## 3. Deploy Azure Echo Bot to Skype in less than ~5 min!

 Next, select **Channels** in the Azure portal.
 This will provide a list of potential targets for you to deploy your bot.
 The code for the integration is handled by the Bot Framework.
 For this example, we'll choose Skype.